microsoft/EdgeML/Applications/GesturePod/training/README.md

 4. Training a ML model
 5. Deploying the model on the GesturePod to recognize gestures in real life.

+Note: In this directory we only train a new model for the GesturePod.
+To build the GeturePod hardware refer to the instructable [here](https://microsoft.github.io/EdgeML/Projects/GesturePod/instructable.html).

 ## Data Collection